brycewray/hugo-site/content/posts/2020/04/webmentions-three-ssgs-2.md

 ## Eleventy: Fetching webmentions

-Two things made this much easier with Eleventy than it would prove to be on the other two repos: Eleventy's amazing flexibility; and two superb articles by [Max Böck](https://mxb.dev/blog/using-webmentions-on-static-sites/) and [Sia Karamalegos](https://sia.codes/posts/webmentions-eleventy-in-depth/).
+Two things made this much easier with Eleventy than it would prove to be on the other two repos: Eleventy's amazing flexibility; and a pair of superb articles by [Max Böck](https://mxb.dev/blog/using-webmentions-on-static-sites/) and [Sia Karamalegos](https://sia.codes/posts/webmentions-eleventy-in-depth/).

 In the Eleventy repo, [`/_data/webmentions.js`](https://github.com/brycewray/files-webmentions/blob/master/eleventy_bundler/_data/webmentions.js) "phones home" to webmention.io and collects the resulting JSON data into `/_cache/webmentions.json`].
 From there, [`/.eleventy.js`](https://github.com/brycewray/files-webmentions/blob/master/eleventy_bundler/.eleventy.js) (the main Eleventy configuration file) and [`/src/assets/utils/filters.js`](https://github.com/brycewray/files-webmentions/blob/master/eleventy_bundler/src/assets/utils/filters.js) massage the data for presentation.
 For example, each webmention is put in chronological order and arranged according to its respective type (in webmention-ese, its `wm-property`): `like-of`, `in-reply-to`, `bookmark-of`, `mention-of`, or `repost-of`.[^NoBookmarks]